metricly/metricly-docs/content/account-admin/reports-email.md

 2. Toggle **Daily Report Email** to active.
 ![daily-report-email](/images/reports-email/daily-report-email.png)

-### Daily AWS Services Report
+### Daily AWS Services Cost Report

 {{% notice tip %}}
-Your Account must have the [AWS Cost Explorer API][1] enabled before being able to send an email.
+Your Account must have the [AWS Cost Explorer API][1  ] enabled before being able to send an email.
 {{% /notice %}}

 How to generate a AWS Services Report and subscribe to weekly emails: